AutoITWeb/autoit-dealer-tools/README.md

 __bdt_recommendedvehicles__
 Print out three recommended unsold vehicles, related to the current vehicle.

-__bdt_featuredvehicles__
-Shows a list of vehicles that had been marked as "In focus" in AutoDesktop.
-This allows sold cars to show until removed from the index.

 __bdt_slideshow__
 Print out a slideshow of current vehicle's images.